rickosborne/cascades/md/06-1-1-awake.md

 "Lily."

-Why was someone saying my name?
+Why was someone hissing my name?
-And saying it wrong.
+And saying it with a weird accent.

 "Talk to me, girl."
 Except it was _gihl_.